 Headline Writing and Analysis

-As shown in Why Buy Native?, native ads receive large amounts of attention from consumers browsing headlines in content feeds.
-Because of that the headline is the most important element of a native ad.
-It is the only element of a native ad that 100% of users will see, making it a perfect place to create positive brand associations.
-Given that, Sharethrough recommends keeping the following in mind when making native creatives:
+As noted in Why Buy Native?, native ads receive large amounts of attention from consumers browsing headlines in content feeds.
+Due to this, the headline is the most important element of a native ad.
+It is the perfect opportunity to connect with users and creative positive brand associations.
+Sharethrough recommends keeping the following in mind when making native creatives:

 On all impression requests, Sharethrough will request two images: